Enyetullah/Enyetullah/README.md

 </div>

+I graduated from **Truman State University** with a degree in **Computer Science**.

-I am studying **Computer Science at Truman State University**, where I have built a strong foundation in programming, data structures, algorithms, computer systems, software development, and research-based projects.
+During my time at Truman State University, I built a strong foundation in programming, data structures, algorithms, computer systems, software development, databases, and research-based projects.

-My academic work has helped me develop strong problem-solving skills, technical discipline, and the ability to approach complex problems step by step.
-I have maintained a **4.0 GPA** and have been recognized on the **President’s List every semester**, reflecting my consistency, work ethic, and commitment to academic excellence.
+My academic work helped me develop strong problem-solving skills, technical discipline, and the ability to approach complex problems step by step.
+I maintained a **4.0 GPA** and was recognized on the **President’s List every semester**, reflecting my consistency, work ethic, and commitment to academic excellence.

 ---